gmantel/ExData_Plotting1/README.md

-## Some additional words
+## Introductory words

 Here are my code and PNG files for the Exploratory data analysis project 1.
-Coding style and taste may differ, leave me commentx ;)
+Coding style and taste may differ, leave me your comments ;)

-## Introduction
+## Exercise Introduction
 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning